Water, Energy, Environment and Natural Resources 2021-09-27T10:01:58+03:00

 In order to effectively respond to all reported borehole breakdowns within 24 hours, we have positioned two rapid response maintenance teams which are based at Elwak and Mandera respectively to help reduce the time lag between the time when a breakdown occurs, its repair and restoration of supply.

-To mitigate the suffering of our people, the county Government has hired additional 31 water bowsers in order to ensure there will be uninterrupted supply of water to trucking centers to compliment seven trucks owned by the county.
+To mitigate the suffering of our people, the county Government hires private water boozers in order to ensure there will be uninterrupted supply of water to trucking centers to compliment 7 water boozers owned by the county.

-We have responded to drought emergency by drilling and equipping of emergency bore- holes over the last five months.
-A total of 75 boreholes were drilled of which 51 were successful.
-The last 10 of the 51 boreholes are in the final stage of being equipped.
+We have responded to drought emergency by drilling and equipping of emergency bore- holes over the last 10 years.
+A total of 179 boreholes were drilled of which 147 were successful.

 We have also provided portable plastic water storage tanks in strategic locations as part of the response mechanisms.
 However, we still have huge gaps and we request partners to complement our interventions.
 All these efforts are geared towards meeting the United Nations Sustainable Development Goal number 6 of clean water and sanitation which is critical for the survival of our livestock and people in Mandera County.